 As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a District's net resources available for spending at the end of the fiscal year.
-The General and Debt Service Funds comprise the total governmental funds.
-The fund balance of the Debt Service Fund decreased by \$66,992 in the current year because debt service payments exceeded assessments.
-The fund balance of the General Fund did not change significantly from the prior year.
+The General, Debt Service and Capital Projects Funds comprise the total governmental funds.
+The fund balance of the General Fund increased by \$13,778 in the current year.
+The Debt Service Fund increased by \$660,071 in the current year because bond proceeds and special assessments exceeded debt service payments.
+The fund balance of the Capital Projects Fund decreased by \$329,505 because capital outlay expenditures exceeded bond proceeds.